sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/zigbee/readme.md

 Zigbee Device reference application implements behavior of Zigbee Lighting and Occupancy (ZLO) devices and Green power device for operation on a Zigbee network.

 #### Supported Device Types
-The list of Application device types supported as part of this reference application are as follows:
+The list of Application device types supported as part of reference applications are as follows:

  1. Combined Interface( Gateway / Coordinator)
  2. Light devices (OnOff  / Dimmable / Color / Extended Color / Temperature Color Light)